f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab1/lab1.rst

 Learning & Blocking & Policy Building
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Recall from Lab 1, that we used the Rapid Deployment Policy template to create our policy and we deployed it in manual learning mode.
-This means as violations and/or false positives occur, the system will make suggeestions to modify the policy.
+This means as violations and/or false positives occur, the system will make suggestions to modify the policy.
 The admin will manually evaluate the suggestions and Approve, Ignore or Delete them.

 #.
 Navigate to **Security > Application Security >  Policy Building > Traffic Learning** and explore each of the sections under **Traffic Learning Summary**.
 #.
 You will see many Suggestions and a **learning score** that the system assigns based on how many times it has seen an occurence and from what source.
 You can **Accept**, **Delete**, **Ignore** or **Export**  the suggestion.
 Always look very carefully at the suggested action before deciding on which action to take.
 It is also helpful to define a whitelist so that the policy can learn quicker and from known trusted sources.
 You generally do not want the system learning from random and/or hostile Internet traffic and making suggestions to relax the policy.